rockfordlhotka/Cloud-Native-HOL/src/Lab01/readme.md

 Replace `myrepository`, `username` with your values.
 Also, once you press enter you'll be on an empty line.
 Type in (or paste) the password, press ctl-z, then enter.
 That'll provide the password to the command and you should be logged in.

-> Note that Git Bash defaults to shift-insert for paste, and ctl-insert for copy.
+> ℹ Note that Git Bash defaults to shift-insert for paste, and ctl-insert for copy.

 At this point you have a remote image repo and Docker can talk to it.